Is Matterport Inc. (MTTR) a Keeper?

-Matterport Inc. (NASDAQ:MTTR) went down by -3.40% from its latest closing price compared to the recent 1-year high of $37.60.
-The company’s stock price has collected -11.16% of loss in the last five trading sessions.
+Matterport Inc. (NASDAQ:MTTR) went up by 2.67% from its latest closing price compared to the recent 1-year high of $37.60.
+The company’s stock price has collected -6.80% of loss in the last five trading sessions.
 Barron’s reported on 08/11/22 that Matterport Stock Jumps on Better Outlook, Hope for Relief on Parts Shortages

 Is It Worth Investing in Matterport Inc. (NASDAQ :MTTR) Right Now?